Jeoffreybauvin/tesla-http-api-over-ble/README.md

 # BLE access to your Tesla

 > [!IMPORTANT]
-> BLE means Bluetooth Low Energy : you'll need a Blueooth dongle and the Tesla near it in order to use this project.
+> BLE means Bluetooth Low Energy : you'll need a Bluetooth dongle and the Tesla near it in order to use this project.

 This guide is tested with a Tesla Model 3 2022, mine ;).